BCLawLibrary/practical-ai-in-30-days/day-09-how-do-ai-assistants-think.md

----
-day: 9
-title: December 9: How do AI Assistants "Think"? 🧠
-type: educational
-shareType: resource
----
-# Day 9: December 9: How do AI Assistants "Think"? 🧠
+# Day 9: How do AI Assistants "Think"? 🧠
 ## Mini-lesson day!

 ### 🎯 Objective